purestorage/helm-charts/pure-k8s-plugin/README.md

 ### Configuration

-The following table lists the configurable parameters of the Datadog chart and their default values.
+The following table lists the configurable parameters and their default values.

 |             Parameter       |            Description             |                    Default                |
 |-----------------------------|------------------------------------|-------------------------------------------|